 For visitors who are not using a tour company to visit Chengdu, a car rental would be a nice option.
 Car rentals begin at 600 RMB for an 8-hour day.

 To fully appreciate Chengdu the way it has been seen by residents for centuries, a ride in one of the city's many Pedicabs is the best choice.
 They are also a good way for visitors to relax and tour the city.

 Getting around China by train, or bus is the most common way to get to most cities.
 Chengdu's railway station and long-distance bus stop, are located adjacent to each other on the north side of the city.
 It is recommended that visitors be cautious about their belongings and personal safety while using these two modes of transportation.

 20 kilometers away from Chengdu's city center is the Chengdu Shuangliu International Airport.
 As one of China's main transportation hubs, Chengdu's airport has flights to most of China's major cities and some international destinations.
 Flights within Sichuan Province, including the popular tourist destination Jiuzhaigou, are served by this Chengdu Airport.

-Contact us for more Chengdu tours or tailor-made China tour with Chengdu.
+Contact us for more Chengdu tours or a tailor-made China tour that includes Chengdu.